AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 ## 1.5.
 Windows Terminal (windows only)
 - Automatic installation of the Terminal settings available with this [command](windows_workflow/README_windows.md#2-software).
 Select the second option.
-- Manual installation:
-  - Download and install the [FiraCode font](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.1.1/FiraCode.zip) on your primary operating system (Windows if you are using WSL).
-  - Copy my [settings.json](windows_workflow/settings.json) for the Windows Terminal to the following location: `C:\Users\%UserProfile%\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState` (the theme used is called night owl).
-  - Alternatively, you can open the Windows Terminal and navigate to Settings -> Profiles (bottom left) -> default -> Additional Parameters -> Appearance -> Change the font to FiraCode, the opacity to 85% and the background color to night owl.
 - wget on Windows terminal: add it to your terminal: https://www.programmersought.com/article/90723524682/

 ## 1.6.
+Sublime Text (All platforms)
+- Install the package control: https://packagecontrol.io/installation
+- Packages : TBD

+## 1.7.
+Obsidian (All platforms)
+- Install the community plugins: TBD
+- Install the community themes: TBD

+## 1.8.
 PyCharm (All platforms)

-### 1.6.1.
+### 1.8.1.
 Tips & tricks
 - I prefer to use PyCharm (professional edition) even if I used VSCode for 2 years, the Intellij suite is just amazing.
 Intellij suite with all the plugins for students is completely free.
 - If you are on Windows, use pycharm with WSL.
 - Use docker with pycharm, very easy to pull and create images & containers.
 Specially if you want to test your app, you can create a ubuntu container in less then 5sec.